vardhah/Search_of_UUV_hull_shape/readme.md

 Consist of study on optimisation of UUV hull shape using different DOEs and optimisation algorithms:
- 1. DOEs- Vanilla Monte Carlo
+ 1. DOE- Vanilla Monte Carlo
  2. Adaptive DOE- Minimax Latin Hyper cube
  3. Genetic Algorithms
  4. Nelder Mead